Luka Romero

 Coming through the youth system, Romero made his first-team debut with Mallorca in La Liga aged 15 years and 219 days, becoming the youngest player to play in a top five European league.
 After alternating in 2020–21 between Mallorca's first team and B team, Romero joined Serie A side Lazio in 2021.
 His first goal in 2022 made him the first 2004-born player to score in the Italian top flight.
+He joined AC Milan on a free transfer in 2023.

 Early life

-Born in Durango City, Mexico, to Argentine parents, Romero moved to Villanueva de Córdoba, Andalusia, Spain, at the age of three.
-He moved to Formentera, Balearic Islands at the age of seven, and started to play at Ibiza-based PE Sant Jordi.
+Native to Victoria de Durango, Mexico, to Argentine parents, Romero moved to Villanueva de Córdoba, Andalusia, Spain, at the age of three.
+He moved to Formentera, Balearic Islands at the age of seven, and started to play at Ibiza-based Sant Jordi.

 In 2011, Romero had a trial with Barcelona, but could not sign as he was under the age of 10 and did not live in the area.
 In 2015, at the age of ten, he signed an eight-year youth contract with Mallorca.
 In his first four years, Romero scored 230 goals in 108 matches.

 Club career

+Mallorca

 Romero was called up to train with the main squad of Mallorca by manager Vicente Moreno on 5 June 2020.
 Eleven days later, he was included in the list for a La Liga match against Villarreal after being given special authorization at the age of 15 years and 221 days, but remained an unused substitute in the 1–0 away loss.
 Romero played his first match with Mallorca on 24 June, replacing Iddrisu Baba late into a 0–2 away defeat against Real Madrid.
 Aged 15 years and 219 days, he broke Sansón's record for the youngest player to ever play a professional match in La Liga.
 He also broke the age record for the five top European leagues which was held by Kalman Gerencseri since 1960.

-Romero started the 2020–21 campaign with the main squad, but also appeared with the reserves in Tercera División in some occasions.
-He scored his first senior goals on 1 November, netting a brace with the B-side in a 3–0 away win against CD Llosetense.
-Romero scored his first professional goal on 29 November, netting the fourth in a 4–0 Segunda División home routing of UD Logroñés.
+Romero started the 2020–21 campaign with the main squad, but also appeared with the reserves in Tercera División on some occasions.
+He scored his first senior goals on 1 November, netting a brace with the B-side in a 3–0 away win against Llosetense.
+Romero scored his first professional goal on 29 November, netting the fourth in a 4–0 Segunda División home routing of Logroñés.

+Lazio

 On 19 August 2021, Romero was signed by Serie A club Lazio.
 On the opening day of the 2021–22 season, he became Lazio's youngest ever player when he made his debut at the age of 16 years, 9 months and 10 days in their 6–1 victory over Spezia.
 On 17 October, Romero was included in The Guardian's 60 best young talents in world football born in 2004.
-He scored his first goal for Lazio on 10 November, the winner of a 1–0 win against Monza, becoming the first player born in 2004 to score in Serie A.
+He scored his first goal for Lazio on 10 November 2022, the winner of a 1–0 win against Monza, becoming the first player born in 2004 to score in Serie A.